tristanpenman/algorithms/README.md

 Solutions for the 2007 ACM Coding Challenges can be found in [acm-2007](./acm-2007).
 These are all written in Python.
 They may not be compatible with Python 3...

+## Introduction to Algorithms

+Some algorithms based on pseudocode from [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) (aka CLRS) can be found in [intro-to-algorithms](./intro-to-algorithms).

 ## Miscellaneous

 Finally, there are various experiments, grouped by the kind of algorithm or data structure that I was learning about: